Punktum-dk/das-service-specification/README.md

 # The .dk Registry in Brief

 DK Hostmaster is the registry for the ccTLD for Denmark (dk).
 The current model used in Denmark is based on a sole registry, with DK Hostmaster maintaining the central DNS registry.
-The service does is not subject to any sorts of standards, but adheres to practices in implementation of REST and use of HTTP in context of REST.
+The service is not subject to any sorts of standards, but adheres to practices in implementation of REST and use of HTTP in context of REST.

 # Domain Availability Service